ibm-cloud-docs/data-virtualization/connecting/connect_3rd_party_tools.md

      con <- idaConnect(con.text)
      ```

-   - If your locally installed R development environment does not run in the Data Virtualization instance:
+   - If your locally installed R development environment does not run in the {{site.data.keyword.dv_short}} instance:

      ```
      library(ibmdbR)